jleben/paw2019/tutorial/onsets.md

         arrp onsets.arrp -x onsets

-- Run the program and with the file `claps.wav` as input and writing the output into `outputs.txt`.
+- Run the program and with the file `claps.wav` as input and writing the output into `onsets.txt`.
 The input file is read using `ffmpeg`:

-        ffmpeg -i claps.wav -ar 44.1k -f f64le pipe:1 | ./onsets x=pipe:raw > output.txt
+        ffmpeg -i claps.wav -ar 44.1k -f f64le pipe:1 | ./onsets x=pipe:raw > onsets.txt

 - The above two steps are defined in the provided Makefile, so if you have `make` installed, you can simply run `make onsets` instead of the first step and `make onsets-output` instead of both steps.